Taking meeting notes is often an underrated skill. That’s perhaps the reason why many people find it challenging.

 Meeting notes are used for your reference.
 They can focus on possible breakthroughs, innovative ideas, and sudden insights.
 While jotting them down, you can be creative, subjective, informal, and share them with everyone or keep them to yourself.

-How To Take Better Notes at Meetings?
+How To Take Meeting notes?

 Getting better at this crucial skill helps you stay focused and on top of tasks and key deliverables.
 You can document any crucial decisions you and your team members agree on.
 Here are a couple of steps you could follow: